jegly/SECURITY-PRIVACY-AGENT-CHECKLIST.md/README.md

 ## Purpose

 This repository contains a single comprehensive security and privacy mandate for AI coding agents.
-The document defines over three hundred enforceable requirements that all generated code must satisfy.
+The document defines over 400 enforceable requirements that all generated code must satisfy.
 This is a checklist of properties to enforce, not a code tutorial.

 ## How To Use